Keeping Your Pets Cool

 Keep them off hot pavement:

 Much like the inside of a car, pavement can get significantly hotter than the ambient temperature as it absorbs heat from the sun.
 Pavement will generally be at least 20 degrees warmer than the air.
 It can even reach temperatures over 40 degrees warmer than the ambient temperature.
-While dogs and cats have developed foot pads that are tougher than our feet, if it’s too hot for you to walk barefoot on the pavement, it’s likely too hot for your creature as well.
-Walk your creature in the early morning and late evening to avoid peak pavement heats.
-If you need to get your creature exercise during the hottest part of the day, find routes that allow them to spend most of the time on the grass and consider offering their pads a little extra protection with a paw wax like Musher’s Secret or booties.
+While dogs and cats have developed foot pads that are tougher than our feet, if it’s too hot for you to walk barefoot on the pavement, it’s likely too hot for your pet as well.
+Walk your pet in the early morning and late evening to avoid peak pavement heats.
+If you need to get your pet exercise during the hottest part of the day, find routes that allow them to spend most of the time on the grass and consider offering their pads a little extra protection with a paw wax like Musher’s Secret or booties.

 Provide a cool place to lay down: